 If you are an Engage member interested in submitting a case study on this theme or to a theme we’ve covered previously please get in touch.

-To submit a case study, email Louise Rutledge, Communications Officer, at firstname.lastname@example.org with a short summary of your proposed case study.
+To submit a case study, email Lillie Mason, Business Development and Marketing Officer, firstname.lastname@example.org with a short summary of your proposed case study.
 You may wish to use the Sharing Practice submission guidelines to frame your practice.
 We also welcome submissions in other formats, such as films or visual summaries.